 What the benefits will be and to whom?

 This study will add to the evidence base regarding participation and quality of life outcomes and needs for CYP-ABI and their families.
-The development of an intervention aimed at addressing these needs that will be ready for implementation, will inform clinical practice and directly benefit the CYP and their families.
+The development of an intervention aimed at addressing these needs will inform future implementation research which will inform clinical practice and directly benefit the CYP and their families.

 Who we are working with?

-CYP-ABI and their parents have been involved in the direction and design of this study and will continue to provide PPI feedback throughout the course of the study.
-Close liaison with the BRILL team who provide rehabilitation and ongoing support for all CYP admitted to Nottingham Children’s Hospital with an ABI.
-Consultation with healthcare, education and social care professionals is included within this study.
+CYP-ABI and their parents have been involved in providing PPI support to the study, have participated in the survey and interviews and will be involved in the co-production of the intervention.
+Healthcare, education and social care professionals have participated in the focus group element and there has been close liaison with the BRILL team who provide rehabilitation and ongoing support for all CYP admitted to Nottingham Children’s Hospital with an ABI.

 Rachel Keetley, ARC/UoN PhD Student, Division of Rehabilitation, Ageing and Wellbeing, School of Medicine, University of Nottingham, Rachel.email@example.com.